-- The containing system in the article.
-In this course, we will call them the secondary stakeholders.
-Secondary stakeholders either use the results of the system or provide input to the system.
+- Containing system – They are stakeholder that use the results of the system or provide input to the system.

-- The wider environment in the article.
-In this course, we will call them tertiary stakeholders.
-Tertiary stakeholders influence on the project, for example the developers.
+- Wider environment – They are stakeholders that have influence on the project, for example the developers.

 Example: Army App Stakeholder Onion Model

 The modern army use smart phones, even on patrol.
 We are requested to create an app for army personnel to use while on patrol.
 Squads of soldiers lead by a sergeant patrol areas looking for any suspicious object or activity.
 Officers think that each solider should carry a smart phone and document any suspicious objects or activity.
 The documentation can be uploaded to a secure web server so that officers in the command center can analyze the activity and send commands.

 Instead of drawing the onion we can make annotated table: